• Skip to primary navigation

 sliced steak, red bell peppers, and onions on a cast iron skillet with text overlay

 Tender juicy steak is the perfect protein for these 30 minute flat iron steak fajitas.
-They're easy and don't require hours of marinating, so you're good to make them on the fly.
+This recipe is easy and can be made with just a 10 minute marinade, so you're good to make them on the fly!

 Table of contents